Eric Holcomb: First term

 After winning the election, Holcomb announced his agenda for the upcoming Indiana General Assembly legislative session.
 What Holcomb calls his “Next Level Agenda” is based on five “pillars”: strengthening and diversifying Indiana's economy, strengthening Indiana's infrastructure, strengthening education and workforce training, strengthening public health and attacking addiction and providing great government service at an exceptional value to taxpayers.
 He has said that civility is the foundation on which the other pillars are based.

 Holcomb's first act as governor was creating the office of drug prevention, treatment and enforcement and tasking that office with tackling the opioid crisis and other addiction issues in Indiana.
 Additionally, early in his first term, Holcomb pardoned Keith Cooper, who served eight years in prison after being wrongfully convicted of an armed robbery; declared a disaster emergency at the East Chicago Superfund Site; and ended contract discussions between the Indiana Finance Authority and Agile Networks to manage Indiana's communications infrastructure, including cell towers.

-Holcomb has made attracting international investment and opening more overseas markets for Hoosier-produced goods a priority.
-Since taking office, he has led 11 international economic development trips visiting with government, business, education, military and nonprofit leaders in the United Kingdom (as governor-elect), France, Hungary, Japan, India, Canada, Israel, Czech Republic, Slovakia, Austria, Switzerland, Germany, Italy, Belgium, Luxembourg, South Korea and China.
-He has also visited Hoosier servicemen and women and members of the United States Diplomatic Corps serving overseas.

-Holcomb's international engagement strategy has resulted in foreign direct investment (FDI) into Indiana increasing 300% since 2017.
-In recognition of his efforts, the Indianapolis-based International Center named Holcomb its 2018 International Citizen of the Year.

 In April 2017, the Indiana legislature approved Holcomb's request for higher fuel taxes and BMV registration fees to fund infrastructure spending, primarily on road maintenance and construction.
 The law went into effect on July 1, 2017, and is projected to raise on average $1.2 billion per year through 2024.